captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 Ha!
 ---
-Maybe I'll write a
+Maybe I’ll write a
 ---
-"slam" poem about that
+“slam” poem about that
 ---
 and you can perform it.
 ---
 ## ROBYN:
-I've retired from slam poetry.
+I’ve retired from slam poetry.
 ---
 But you should do it anyway.
 ---
 ## SHARON:
-I've never written a slam poem before.
+I’ve never written a slam poem before.
 ---
-If you're no longer a poet
+If you’re no longer a poet
 ---
 or a dollmaker
 ---
 what are you?
 ---
 ## ROBYN:
-It'll probably be bad,
+It’ll probably be bad,
 ---
 all first poems are bad poems.
 ---
-There's a great liberty in being bad.
+There’s a great liberty in being bad.
 ---
-template: music
+template: noise
 guitar music
 ---
 template: noise